vella-69/vella-69/README.md

 - 👀 I’m interested in myself
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on DSA Projects
-- 📫 How to reach me through github
+- 📫 How to reach me through: github
 - ⚡ Fun fact: velli

 <!---